macadmins/installapplications/README.md

 For a list of all DEPNotify options, please go [here](https://gitlab.com/Mactroll/DEPNotify).

+### Logging
+All actions are logged at `/private/var/log/installapplications.log` as well as through NSLog.
+You can open up Console.app and search for `InstallApplications` to bring up all of the events.

 ### Building a package
 This repository has been setup for use with [munkipkg](https://github.com/munki/munki-pkg).
 Use `munkipkg` to build your signed installer with the following command: